surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ### Next Steps
 Once you have Setup the Database connection you can further take up the process by following below steps:

-  - [Creating][1] a Project to control our data model
+  -  Creating a Project to control our data model
   - Configuring the model to access our connection
-  -
+  - Create visual

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5MDMzOTc3Niw0Mzg3NDYwNzMsMjEwND
+eyJoaXN0b3J5IjpbODg5NDg5OTI3LDQzODc0NjA3MywyMTA0Nz
-cwMjA0LC0xMzk3NjkzNDI2LC0xNzUwMjg3NjUzXX0=
+AyMDQsLTEzOTc2OTM0MjYsLTE3NTAyODc2NTNdfQ==
 -->